PetervanLunteren/EcoAssist/errors.md

 *-- This document is work in progress --*

 Below you can find some common error messages and their potential solutions.
-If you can't figure it out yourself, raise an error in this repoistory or [email me](mailto:petervanlunteren@hotmail.com) the logfiles and a detailed explenation of what's going on.
+If you can't figure it out yourself, raise an error in this repository or [email me](mailto:petervanlunteren@hotmail.com) the logfiles, a detailed explenation of what's going on and a way to recreate the error.

 ### How to create and find the logfiles?
 * Recreate the error in EcoAssist.